Please send appeals to:

 Imprisoned: April 1986

-Al-Hassan, Palestinian editor of Fatah al-Intifada, who has been in jail since his arrest in April 1986, was convicted in June 1994 of being a member of the Party for Communist Action.
-He was sentenced to 15 years in prison.
+Al-Hassan, a Palestinian journalist who edited the newspaper Fatah al-Intifada, has been in jail since his arrest in April 1986.
+In June 1994, Syrian authorities sentenced him to 15 years in prison for being a member of the Party for Communist Action.

 Marwan Mohammed, Al-Baath

 Mohammed, a technician and journalist with the official publication Al-Baath, was arrested by military-intelligence agents on October 18, 1987.
 He was convicted and sentenced in 1993 to 10 years in prison for alleged membership in the Party for Communist Action.
 At year’s end he was in Sednaya Prison in Damascus., along with his colleague Faisal Allush, who was jailed in 1985.

 Nou’man Abdo, Al-Tariq

 Abdo, a journalist working with the magazine Al-Tariq (organ of the Lebanese Communist Party), was arrested at some time in 1992.
 In 1993, he was convicted and sentenced to 15 years in prison for alleged membership in the Party for Communist Action.
 At year’s end he was in Tadmour Prison, in the western Syrian desert town of Palmyra